 A flow control valve upstream of the sensor is highly recommended.
-For optimum performance, a flow rate of 1- 2 SCFH or 0.5 - 1 liter per minute is recommended.
+For optimum performance, a flow rate of 2 SCFH or 1liter per minute is recommended.

-For applications where the sample flow is ambient or at a slightly negative pressure (up to 40" of water column pressure), the analyzer may be purchased with an optional internally mounted sample pump, otherwise, an external sample pump connected to the vent of the analyzer should be used to draw the sample through the sensor housing.
-In order t prevent any vacuum drawn on the sensor, use sample tubing of a minimum of 1/4" size.
+For applications where the sample flow is ambient or at a slightly negative pressure (up to 40" of water column pressure), an external sample pump connected to the vent of the analyzer should be used to draw the sample through the sensor housing.